c2997108/lastwasm/web/README.md

 result is transferred as an `ArrayBuffer` and is available from **Download TAB**, without inserting millions of lines into the DOM.
 The page then divides one shared TAB buffer at line boundaries and uses up to eight Web Workers to parse alignments.
-Dot plots evenly sample at most 100,000 alignments before Plotly's WebGL `scattergl` renderer draws transferable coordinate arrays on the GPU.
-The downloaded TAB result is never sampled.
+Alignments at or above the configured configured cutoff are transferred in compact typed arrays and rendered as line geometry by the local regl/WebGL2 renderer.
+The cutoff defaults to 1000 bp, so alignments of 1000 bp or less are hidden.
+It only affects the plot, not TAB output.
+The plot is not sampled.
+CPU metadata remains in typed arrays for hover details, while positions and selection IDs are uploaded to GPU buffers.
+To retain the former Plotly view's readability, a deterministic set of up to 100,000 alignments is emphasized while every remaining alignment is still drawn at lower opacity.
+A canvas overlay draws axes and dotted sequence boundaries without creating per-alignment DOM or JavaScript objects.
+By default, reference and query axes follow the sequence order in the original FASTA files, including sequences without plotted alignments.
+Clearing **Plot in FASTA sequence order** restores the alignment-output order.

 The log includes `dotplot-timing`, `dotplot-longtasks`, and `dotplot-memory` profiles.
-These separate buffer preparation, both parallel parser passes, message cloning, Plotly's synchronous setup, and the final browser paint.
+These separate buffer preparation, both parallel parser passes, message cloning, regl buffer upload, draw submission, GPU completion, and the final browser paint.

 ## Regression